Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 All of those things contribute.
 Most hikers start with lighter trail hiking before ever going on longer hiking adventures where you may need things like crampons.

-So getting one all round pair is a great way to get started with your hiking if you are new to it, and you can add as you go.
-A good all round pair like the Lowa Renegade above are good for this purpose.
+So, getting one all-around pair of hiking boots is a great way to get started with your hiking if you are new to it, and you can add as you go.
+A good all-around pair like the Lowa Renegade above are good for this purpose.

 Q3.
 I see some boots have different lacing systems, does that make a lot of difference?